sfajfer/Master-of-Gu/chapters/11-Combat.md

 For each primeval stone being absorbed, you gain 5 portions of primeval essence, and the stone is destroyed in the process, crumbling into dust.

 ### Hold an Action
 You can choose to hold your Combat Action, specifying an action and a trigger for it to occur.
 When the trigger happens, you may use a reaction to take that Combat Action.
-If you are reacting to an opponent's actions, you must make an opposed skill test to see whose action occurs first, with the skill in question being **Close Combat** if within 3 meters of each other, or **Ranged Combat** if not.
+If you are reacting to an opponent's actions, you must make an opposed skill test to see whose action occurs first, with the skill in question being **Close Combat** if within 3 meters of each other, or **Ranged Attack** if not.
 If you hold the **Activate Gu** action, you may only specify a single activation.

 Triggers can be specific or broad, ranging from "when the opponent uses Fire Pellet Gu" to "when a creature makes any hostile moves".